solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 Strategy:
 - Find all `Relative extrema`
     - Get Critical points.
-    - Separate intervals according to critical points.
+    - Separate intervals according to critical points & endpoints.
     - Try easy numbers in EACH intervals, to decide its TRENDING (going up/down).
     - Decide each critical point is Max, Min or Not Extreme.
 - Input all the extreme point into original function `f(x)` and get extreme value.